SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/delegated-auth.md

 ---

-SonarQube comes with an onboard user database, as well as the ability to delegate authentication via HTTP Headers, GitHub Authentication, SAML, or LDAP.
-Each method offers user identity management, group synchronization/mapping and authentication.
+SonarQube comes with an onboard user database, as well as the ability to delegate authentication via HTTP Headers, GitHub Authentication, GitLab Authentication, SAML, or LDAP.
+Each method offers user identity management, group synchronization/mapping, and authentication.

 ## Group Mapping
 When using group mapping, the following caveats apply regardless of which delegated authentication method is used: